CMHAAorg/cmhaa-website/site/content/resources/global-thriving-at-work-framework.md

 modules:
   - type: quote
-    quote_text: If you are a workplace that is focusing on ensuring mental health is part of your strategy, then this framework is for you.
+    quote_text: If you are a workplace that is focusing on ensuring mental health is part of your global strategy, then this framework is for you.
 Use it as you see fit.
 We want to share our learnings.
     quote_author: Poppy Jaman OBE, CEO of City Mental Health Alliance & Global Ambassador for Mental Health
   - type: rich-text